emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 * [**Astronomy**](https://bsky.app/profile/emily.space/feed/astro) -- posts about astronomy by astronomers on Bluesky
 * [**Astrosky**](https://bsky.app/profile/emily.space/feed/astro-all) -- all posts from everyone signed up to the Astronomy feed, whether about astronomy or not
 * [**Science**](https://bsky.app/profile/bossett.bsky.social/feed/for-science) -- a very popular feed with posts about any science topic
+* [**GreenSky**](https://bsky.app/profile/did:plc:66lbtw2porscqpmair6mir37/feed/aaabkznpn5x2g) -- posts from a big list of climate accounts
 * [**SciArt**](https://bsky.app/profile/did:plc:4vjdrhro4bxoawbyjgixesij/feed/aaadepeaxdboc) -- posts at the intersection of science and art, containing some really cool things

 The descriptions of the above four feeds also contain instructions if you'd like your posts to get included in them.
-There are also some popular feeds containing **more general** posts:
+There are also many more popular feeds containing **more general** posts - here's just a few of my favourites:

-* [**@skygaze.io's For You**](https://bsky.app/profile/did:plc:wqowuobffl66jv3kpsvo7ak4/feed/the-algorithm) -- A friendly For You algorithm that learns what you like and shows you things from in your network
+* [**Discover**](https://bsky.app/profile/bsky.app/feed/whats-hot) -- A friendly 'For You'-like algorithm that learns what you like and shows you things from in your network
 * [**Quiet Posters**](https://bsky.app/profile/did:plc:vpkhqolt662uhesyj6nxm7ys/feed/infreq) -- posts from people you follow who don't post often.
 This one is _fantastic_ for keeping up with people!
+* [**News**](https://bsky.app/profile/did:plc:kkf4naxqmweop7dv4l2iqqf5/feed/verified-news) -- posts from news accounts on Bluesky
+* [**Urbanism+**](https://bsky.app/profile/did:plc:lptjvw6ut224kwrj7ub3sqbe/feed/aaaotfjzjplna) -- posts about urban design and transit
 * [**Cat Pics**](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt/feed/cv:cat) -- a feed containing pictures of cats from the whole network (CATS!!)
+* [**Birds!**](https://bsky.app/profile/did:plc:ffkgesg3jsv2j7aagkzrtcvt/feed/aaagllxbcbsje) -- a lovely feed of bird pics & science (fantastic brain bleach here)

 ### How to subscribe to feeds

 After clicking the above links to the feeds, you can press "Add to My Feeds" to add the feed to your list of feeds.
-You can also press the 📌 icon to pin the feed to your home screen, for easy access.
-Finally, you can ❤️ the feed (under the feed's "About" tab) to like it to **show your support**!
+You can also press "Pin to Home" to pin the feed to your home screen, for easy access.
+Finally, you can ❤️ the feed to like it to **show your support**!

+### Finding more feeds

-You can also search for more feeds by going to the "My Feeds" tab on the app and scrolling down to "Discover New Feeds".
-You can search for new feeds and view a list of all feeds sorted by how many likes they have.
+You can also search for more feeds by going to the "Feeds" tab on the app (in the top-left menu if you're on mobile) and scrolling down to "Discover New Feeds".
+You can search for new feeds and view a list of all feeds.

+Many of the starter packs in the section above contain feed recommendations too.

+### Re-arranging how feeds appear

-As a final tip, you can press the ⚙️ (cog) icon on the "My Feeds" tab to **rearrange which order feeds appear in** on your home screen, as well as **which feeds are pinned**.
+As a final tip, you can press the ⚙️ (cog) icon on the "Feeds" tab to **rearrange which order feeds appear in** on your home screen, as well as **which feeds are pinned**.

 ## 5. Settings & accessibility 📐